Humulus lupulus

-Humulus lupulus, the common hop or hops, is a species of flowering plant in the hemp family Cannabinaceae, native to Europe, western Asia and North America.
+Humulus lupulus, the common hop or hops, is a species of flowering plant in the hemp family, Cannabaceae.
 It is a perennial, herbaceous climbing plant which sends up new shoots in early spring and dies back to a cold-hardy rhizome in autumn.
-It is dioecious (having separate male and female plants).
+It is dioecious (having separate male and female plants) and native to West Asia, Europe and North America.

 As the female cone-shaped flowers (hops) are used to preserve and flavor beer, the species is widely cultivated for the brewing industry.

 Description

 Humulus lupulus is a perennial herbaceous plant up to 10 m tall, living up to 20 years.
 It has simple leaves with 3–5 deep lobes that can be opposite or alternate.
 The species is triggered by the longer summer days to flower, usually around July or August in the Northern Hemisphere.
 The plant is dioecious, with male and female flowers on separate plants.
 The fragrant flowers are wind-pollinated.
 The staminate (male) flowers do not have petals, while the pistillate (female) flowers have petals enveloping the fruit.
 The female flower cones (or strobili) are known as hops.
 The fruit is an achene, meaning that it is dry and does not split open at maturity.
 The achene is surrounded by tepals and lupulin-secreting glands are concentrated on the fruit.

 The species is sometimes described as a bine rather than a vine because it has stiff downward facing hairs that provide stability and allow it to climb.